mjburrows/coderin90/README.md

 # coderin90
-Assignments for Python/Django course from CoderIn90
+Code assignments for Python/Django course from CoderIn90